yaahc/rustconf/error-handling-isnt-all-about-errors.md

 don't mention the annoying, just keep going

 It's lot of things, when you zoom in close.
-Error handling is defining errors.
-It's propagating errors and gathering context, and context I mean stuff like the path you tried to open or a backtrace showing where your error came from.
+Error handling is defining errors, with types and traits.
+It's propagating errors and gathering context, and by context I mean stuff like the path you tried to open or a backtrace showing where your error came from.
 It's reacting to specific errors, if the file isn't found, create the file.
 It's discarding errors, and doing so intentionally and visibly.
-And last but not least, it's reporting errors and the gathered context.
+And last but not least, it's reporting errors and their associated context.

 Now, this breakdown gets to the goal of my talk.
 I have a theory that error handling is made more confusing by people try to simplify it, because, among